 At the second student review meeting of the academic year (and prior to the start of the first practicum placements), all faculty who taught, supervised, or mentored 1st year students during the year to that point will convene to review student progress and to evaluate each student's readiness for practicum.
 The Director of Academic Affairs and Director of Clinical Training will co-chair the meeting.
 Students for whom remediation plans were implemented following the first review meeting will have their progress in meeting the terms of the remediation plan evaluated.
 For students who met the terms of their remediation plans, no further action(s) will be taken, and they will be so notified in writing.
-Those who did not satisfy all remediation terms, or who developed additional problems, will again meet again with the Directors of Clinical Training in a manner identical to that for students evidencing problems at the end of the first semester.
+Those who did not satisfy all remediation terms, or who developed additional problems, will again meet again with the Directors of Clinical

+Training and Academic Affairs for further remediation.
+Students evidencing problems for the first time will meet with the Directors of Academic Affairs and Clinical Training in a manner identical to that for students evidencing problems at the end of the first semester.
 Students identified as not being ready to start practicum training will be so notified in writing, and if their problems are judged to be remediable, a written remediation plan will be developed.